Patrick’s Wednesday Forecast

 HATTIESBURG, Miss.
-(WDAM) - We started off this morning a line of t-storms moving though the Pine Belt and temperatures in the upper 60s.
-T-Storms will move though this morning with heavy rain, lightning, & gusty winds.
-Rain chances will go down later this afternoon and the sun will come out towards the end of the day.
-Highs will be in the upper 70s.
-Temperatures will fall into the upper 60s this evening with lows in the low 50s.
+(WDAM) - We started off this morning mostly sunny with temperatures in the low 60s.
+Today is going to be cooler and sunny with highs only topping out in the upper 70s!
+It will be a bit breezy at time with winds between 10-20 mph..
+Temperatures will fall into the upper 60s this evening with lows in the upper 40s.

-Nice and sunny weather will return for Thursday and Friday as we begin a warming trend back into the low to mid 80s.
-This weekend will be hot as highs soar into the low 90s with higher humidity and sunny skies.
-Next week is looking dry as well with highs in the low 90s for Monday and Tuesday.
+Tomorrow will be sunny and nice with highs in the mid to upper 70s.

+Another front will swing though on Friday, giving us a chance of scattered t-storms in the afternoon and evening hours.
+Highs will be in the low 80s.
+This weekend will be much cooler with sunny skies.
+Highs will be well below average as we only top out in the low 70s on Saturday and the upper 70s on Sunday.
+Next week will be sunny as temps begin to warm up into the low 80s.

 Copyright 2020 WDAM.
 All rights reserved.